LeelaChessZero/lczero.org/content/dev/wiki/Ubuntu-16.04-LC0-Instructions.md

 Docker 16.04 image needs also  gnupg: `apt install git gnupg`

-Docker 17.10 image needs also dirmng: `apt install git gnupg dirmng`
+Docker 17.10 image needs also dirmng: `apt install git gnupg dirmngr`

 Get lc0 source if you don't already have it.
 Follow the [README.md instructions](https://github.com/LeelaChessZero/lc0#downloading-source) on how to create a `git` clone of the repository.